heyimprahlad/dmca-ignored-dedicated-server/README.md

-# 🔐 Top DMCA Ignored Dedicated Server in 2026 – 100% Offshore & Private (Hosted in Netherlands)
+# Best DMCA Ignored Dedicated Server in 2026 – 100% Offshore & Private (Hosted in Netherlands)

 In 2026, many web projects face instability not due to technical failures, but because of automated copyright enforcement, false DMCA claims, and provider-level policy actions.
 Traditional hosting environments often prioritize legal risk mitigation over service continuity, resulting in sudden suspensions and content takedowns.
 For applications operating in sensitive or frequently targeted domains, this creates a structural risk that cannot be solved through software optimization alone.